 Ocean View Community Center, 939-7033

-Please use original packaging or other protection to avoid damage.
+Please use original packaging or other protective packing to avoid damage.

 Some more information about printer cartridge recycling can be found at InkGuides.com.